 That being said, research has been published following the increased use of Norwegian Red genetics in several grass-based herds here in Ireland.
 The results are certainly positive with excellent fertility and milk solids production reported.
 In the trials, Norwegian Red cows produced higher percentages of fat and protein in their milk compared to that of Holstein–Friesians.

 Norwegian Red cattle characteristics

-The breed numbers under 300,000 in Norway and is currently not heavily exported (but David Clarke Livestock is able to source Norwegian Red cattle for farms).
+The breed numbers under 300,000 in Norway and is currently not heavily exported.
+However, David Clarke Livestock is able to source and supply Norwegian Red cattle to farms across Europe.

 Cows typically weigh 495 – 600 kg, bulls around 900 kg.
 Milk production is approximately 6,200 litres a year (a European Holstein will produce around 7,500 litres).

 Gestation lengths are shorter in the Norwegian Red than in many other breeds and there are fewer still births.
 Mastitis resistance is good and fertility rates are high.
 Polled or horned cattle are available.

 If you are interested in purchasing Norwegian Red cattle, please get in touch.

 Norwegian Red cattle for sale and many other breeds

 Please contact our friendly team on 00353 87 257 6434 to discuss your requirements.